vplesko/OrbLang/docs/pages/12l_enums.md

     std.println (base.enumSize CardSuite); # prints 4
 ```

 > There is a convention to name your functions (and macros) as `MODULE_NAME.FUNCTION_NAME`.
 If the function (or macro) is not intended to be called directly by your users, its name should be prepended with a minus: `MODULE_NAME.-FUNCTION_NAME`.
-Most functions and macros from **base.orb** don't follow this convention for the sake of convenience.
+A lot of functions and macros from **base.orb** don't follow this convention for the sake of convenience.